Penn State's Switch from Coal to Natural Gas

 Columbia installed 2.2 miles of 12-inch steel pipe with 0.375-inch walls and a protective coating.
 The pipeline has a test capacity of 52,000 pounds of pressure per square inch, but the actual pressure will be a fraction of that at 400 pounds per square inch.
 The special coating on the pipe provides maximum corrosion protection in harsh environments.
 The unique chemical characteristics of these coatings are specifically engineered to protect against a wide variety of elements.

 Is this a new type of pipeline?

 This type of line is not new.
 Columbia safely operates more than 174 miles of pipe in Pennsylvania at this pressure, even in urban areas.
 Columbia operates more than 47 miles of gas pipeline in the State College Borough alone.

-A common misconception is that the coal currently being used comes from Pennsylvania.
-Coal types vary greatly, and most of the specific coal needed for the University’s plant is delivered from Kentucky and Ohio.
+A common misconception is that the coal currently being used only comes from Pennsylvania.
+Coal types vary greatly, and most of the specific coal needed for the University’s plant is delivered from Kentucky and Pennsylvania.
 Currently, the WCSP receives 15 to 21 coal truck deliveries per day.
 The switch to natural gas will greatly reduce truck traffic and diesel fuel emissions, making streets safer and air cleaner.

 What about the future?
 Is Penn State investing in energy conservation and efficiency in order to reduce the amount of overall energy that it needs?

-The University has invested around $10 million annually in Penn State energy conservation efforts for more than 8 years, which has led to an overall 10 percent reduction in energy use.
+In addition, the University has invested around $10 million annually in Penn State energy conservation efforts for more than 8 years, which has led to an overall 10 percent reduction in energy use.
 The University has actually dropped its energy usage to 2003 levels, despite the fact that during that same time period the University added more than 1 million square feet of building space.
 This investment in energy efficiency will continue and is now complemented by programs to educate and engage employees and students in the responsible use of resources.